 Lucy A.P.
 Tran – Lucy earned her PhD in Ecology and Evolutionary Biology at the University of Michigan advised by Lacey Knowles.
 The main focus of her work as a NSF Predoctoral Fellow involved the biotic and abiotic factors influencing diversification of herbivorous mammals.
-Lucy is currently a NSF Postdoctoral Fellow in the Rosenblum Lab at the University of California, Berkeley, where she is working toward a general understanding of the genotypic-phenotypic axes of divergence during colonization of new environments.
-She will join the Pfeifer Lab as a postdoc in February 2018.
+Lucy was a NSF Postdoctoral Fellow in the Rosenblum Lab at the University of California, Berkeley, where she was working toward a general understanding of the genotypic-phenotypic axes of divergence during colonization of new environments.
+Her postdoc work in the Pfeifer Lab focuses upon understanding recombination rate evolution in primates.

 Mario A. Apata – Mario earned his BA in Anthropology and MS in Biological Science at the University of Chile, funded by the national Bicentenario and Conicyt scholarships, respectively.
 His thesis work in the Moraga Lab centered on the genetic and cultural diversity of Chilean populations, with a particular focus on elucidating the selective forces that shaped the genomes of Andean populations historically exposed to arsenic water in the Atacama desert.
 During his undergraduate studies, he was also a research abroad fellow in Anna Di Rienzo’s Lab at the University of Chicago.
 Mario will be joining the Pfeifer Lab in August for his Ph.D., funded by a Fulbright-Conicyt BIO scholarship.